PierAlbertoPierini/ChildCareManagementSystem/seatable/README.md

 # Seatable Directory

+> [!WARNING] Local Use Only
+>
+> Review and modify the scripts to follow security best practices before using them in any public or production setting.
+>
+> Users are responsible for implementing appropriate security measures before deploying this application online or in a production environment.

+## Seatable Directory

 This directory contains the necessary files and configurations for deploying the Child Care Management System (CCMS) using Seatable, an open-source spreadsheet-like database platform.
 Seatable offers a user-friendly interface for organizing, managing, and collaborating on data.

 # Usable Version and Starting Point